theotown/lagom.github.io/src/main/markdown/contributing.md

 ### Prerequisites

 Before making a contribution, it is important to make sure that the change you wish to make and the approach you wish to take will likely be accepted, otherwise you may end up doing a lot of work for nothing.
-If the change is only small, for example, if it's a documentation change or a simple bugfix, then it's likely to be accepted with no prior discussion.
+If the change is only small, for example, if it's a documentation change or a simple bug fix, then it's likely to be accepted with no prior discussion.
 However, new features, or bigger refactorings should first be discussed in the [contributors](https://gitter.im/lagom/contributors).
 Additionally, any issues with the [community label](https://github.com/lagom/lagom/labels/community) have been agreed to be a change that will likely be accepted.

 ### Procedure